Students have been ignored in decision to press ahead with the Leaving Cert

 Exhausting

-No other sixth year group in the history of Ireland has been forced to withstand anything more than a nine-month academic school year: postponing the exams until August will mean that Leaving Cert.
-2020 students will have worked tirelessly for 12 months straight.
+No other sixth year group in the history of Ireland has been forced to withstand anything more than a nine-month academic school year; postponing the exams until August will mean that this year's Leaving Cert students will have worked tirelessly for 12 months straight.

 The Minister’s decision impacts more than just the Leaving Cert 2020 students; families now must cancel any summer plans, many losing money and their only opportunity for a well earned rest before the next academic year starts again.